Randy Durband, Chief Executive Officer

 Roi Ariel, General Manager

 Roi Ariel focuses on responsible and sustainable tourism.
 Before acting as GSTC General Manager, Roi managed GSTC’s communications and events.
 He previously worked with UN-ESCAP researching sustainable development and green growth, and on sustainability issues with Pacific Asia Travel Association (PATA).
 Prior to his move to Asia, Roi worked with Friends of the Middle East in Israel as the Green Economy Initiative Advisor.
-Roi is currently based in Taiwan, and in his spare time he learns Chinese Idioms and practices meditation.
-Roi holds a B.A. in International Relations and Comparative Religion with focus on Development and Asia from the Hebrew University in Jerusalem, and soon to have his Master degree in Applied Economic and Social Development from Taiwan.
+Roi is currently based in Taiwan, and in his spare time, he learns Chinese Idioms and practices meditation.
+Roi holds a B.A. in International Relations and Comparative Religion with a focus on Development and Asia from the Hebrew University in Jerusalem, and soon to have his Master degree in Applied Economic and Social Development from Taiwan.

 Contact Roi at email@example.com